sparkflows/sparkflows-docs/docs/configuration/database/aurora-mysql-db.rst

 * Next, this user has been granted all ``permissions``.
 This, of course can be further restricted based on your use case.

-Configure Fire to connect to MySQL
+Configure Fire to connect to Aurora  MySQL
 ----------------------------------

 * Copy ``db.properties.mysql`` file into the ``conf`` directory as ``db.properties``::